 Over 3 million Mexican free-tailed bats have made their home in the abandoned railroad tunnel on the property.

-You can visit Old Tunnel during bat season, May-October, for a chance to see the bats emerge from the abandoned railroad tunnel for their nightly feeding.
+You can visit Old Tunnel during bat season, May to October, to see the bats emerge from the abandoned railroad tunnel for their nightly feeding.

 This state park also offers hiking, bird watching, and wildlife viewing from the half-mile nature trail on site.